 This program is the first of its kind in Canada.
-It is available primarily online with some on campus electives and one course offered during the six week spring intercession requiring 3 weeks in-house residency in St. John’s.
+It is available online with some options for on campus electives.
 This program includes options for an internship or research project.

 Description of programs

-- Graduate diploma – The graduate diploma program involves courses only and can be completed in one year of full-time study.
+- Graduate diploma (FRM) – The graduate diploma program in fisheries resource management involves online courses only and can be completed in one year of full-time study.